mitexleo/fediroma/docs/docs/installation/freebsd_en.md

 # sudo -Hu acme -g acme acme.sh --register-account
 ```

-You need to add the following to your nginx configuration for the server
+You need to add the following to your NGINX configuration for the server
 running on port 80:

 ```